aunkrittin/pay4netflix/README.md

 # For myself
-This project is about my members in netflix account pay me for month
+This project is about my members in netflix account pay me for monthly